SailNav. Search

 km/h: 7–11

-Small wavelets, crests not breaking
+Small wavelets, crests do not break

 3 Gentle breeze kn: 7–10